volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

 ### Ca Certificate Url

-Volterra Secret.
+F5XC Secret.
 URL to fetch the server CA certificate file.

 `blindfold_secret_info_internal` - (Optional) Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.
 See [Blindfold Secret Info Internal ](#blindfold-secret-info-internal) below for details.

 `secret_encoding_type` - (Optional) e.g. if a secret is base64 encoded and then put into vault. (`String`).

-`blindfold_secret_info` - (Optional) Blindfold Secret is used for the secrets managed by Volterra Secret Management Service.
+`blindfold_secret_info` - (Optional) Blindfold Secret is used for the secrets managed by F5XC Secret Management Service.
 See [Blindfold Secret Info ](#blindfold-secret-info) below for details.

 `clear_secret_info` - (Optional) Clear Secret is used for the secrets that are not encrypted.
 See [Clear Secret Info ](#clear-secret-info) below for details.

 `vault_secret_info` - (Optional) Vault Secret is used for the secrets managed by Hashicorp Vault.
 See [Vault Secret Info ](#vault-secret-info) below for details.

-`wingman_secret_info` - (Optional) Secret is given as bootstrap secret in Volterra Security Sidecar.
+`wingman_secret_info` - (Optional) Secret is given as bootstrap secret in F5XC Security Sidecar.
 See [Wingman Secret Info ](#wingman-secret-info) below for details.

 ### Certificate Url

-Volterra Secret.
+F5XC Secret.
 URL to fetch the client certificate file.

 `blindfold_secret_info_internal` - (Optional) Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.
 See [Blindfold Secret Info Internal ](#blindfold-secret-info-internal) below for details.

 `secret_encoding_type` - (Optional) e.g. if a secret is base64 encoded and then put into vault. (`String`).

-`blindfold_secret_info` - (Optional) Blindfold Secret is used for the secrets managed by Volterra Secret Management Service.
+`blindfold_secret_info` - (Optional) Blindfold Secret is used for the secrets managed by F5XC Secret Management Service.
 See [Blindfold Secret Info ](#blindfold-secret-info) below for details.

 `clear_secret_info` - (Optional) Clear Secret is used for the secrets that are not encrypted.
 See [Clear Secret Info ](#clear-secret-info) below for details.

 `vault_secret_info` - (Optional) Vault Secret is used for the secrets managed by Hashicorp Vault.
 See [Vault Secret Info ](#vault-secret-info) below for details.

-`wingman_secret_info` - (Optional) Secret is given as bootstrap secret in Volterra Security Sidecar.
+`wingman_secret_info` - (Optional) Secret is given as bootstrap secret in F5XC Security Sidecar.
 See [Wingman Secret Info ](#wingman-secret-info) below for details.

 ### Clear Secret Info